Teen Motor Vehicle Accidents Down Nationwide, Despite Recent Fatalities

 Another reason for the decrease in teen drivers, is that fewer American teenagers are getting driver’s licenses.
 The decrease in young drivers may be a by-product of Internet use, according to some.
 Young users of Facebook and chat services have less need to leave home to visit with friends and may feel less of a need to drive.
 The trend toward fewer driver’s licenses is also seen among younger people in their 20s who may be able to work remotely and thus not need to drive as much.

 Despite the encouraging numbers overall, sobering statistics abound.
 Motor vehicle crashes are the primary cause of death for young people.
 Drivers age 16 to 19 are three times more likely to be killed in a motor vehicle accident per mile driven, according to the Centers for Disease Control and Prevention.
 Young people age 16-24 are only 14 percent of the U.S. population.
 However, this age group accounts for 30 percent of the cost of motor vehicle accidents.
+For more information on teen drivers in Ohio, contact a Columbus car accident lawyer today.

 Young male drivers are at most risk for accidents.
 Other high risk groups among teen drivers are those who drive at night and those who have other teen passengers in the vehicles.
 Ohio’s probationary licensing program addresses the issues of passengers and late night driving.
 However, it does not deal proactively with young men who may hurt themselves and others when they drive.